mahamniaz/Getting-and-Cleaning-Data-Project-/CodeBook.md

 ####Identifiers

-..*subject - The ID of the test subject
-..*activity - The type of activity performed when the corresponding measurements were taken
+subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken

 ####Measurements

 tBodyAccMeanX
 tBodyAccMeanY
 tBodyAccMeanZ